sshine/hs-jq/README.md

 If you like this project, or if you're looking for an opportunity to practice writing open source Haskell, feel free to open an issue or a PR, or send me an email.
-A good start would be an issue labelled "[help wanted][9]".
+A good starting point could be to look through issues labelled "[help wanted][9]".

 [1]: https://github.com/stedolan/jq
 [2]: http://hackage.haskell.org/package/hedgehog